Dash-Industry-Forum/Events/event.bs.md

 1. <dfn>on-receive</dfn> Dispatch Mode: Dispatching at <var>AT</var> or earlier.
 Since the segment carrying an emsg/metadata sample has to be parsed before (or assuming zero decode/rendering delay as the latest at) <var>AT</var> on the media timeline, the event/metadata sample shall be dispatched at this time or before to Application in this mode.
 Application has a duration of <var>ST</var>-<var>AT</var> for preparing for the event.
 In this mode, the client doesn’t need to maintain states of Application events or metadata samples either.
 Application may have to maintain the state for any event/metadata sample, its <var>ST</var> and  <var>DU</var>, and monitor its activation duration, if it needs to.
 Application also needs to schedule each event/sample at its <var>ST</var>, so it must be time-aware to properly make use of these timing parameters.

 2. <dfn>on-start</dfn> Dispatch Mode: Dispatching exactly at <var>ST</var>, which is the start/presentation time of the event/metadata sample.
-The DASH player shall calculate the <var>ST</var> for each parsed event/metadata sample and dispatch the <var>message_data</var> at this exact moment.
+DASH Player shall calculate the <var>ST</var> for each parsed event/metadata sample and dispatch the <var>message_data</var> at this exact moment.
 In this mode, since Application receives the event/sample at its start/presentation time, it needs to act on the received data right away, i.e. no advanced notice is given to Application in this mode.
 Application however may not need to maintain a state for the events and timed metadata samples, if the durations and/or the sequence and order of events/samples are not important to Application.
 Depending on the nature, meaning and relationship between different event instances/metadata samples, Application may need to maintain the state for them.

-Note: ISO/IEC 23009-1 does not currently include a signaling for the desired dispatch mode in MPD or timed metadata track.
-DASH-IF beleives an explicit signaling of the dispatch mode is benifitial and will request MPEG to add the support for it.
-Otherwise, either DASH-IF addes extensions or signaling of the dispatch mode would be considered out-of-band.

 Note: According to ISO/IEC 23009-1, the parameter <var>duration</var> has a different meaning in each dispatch mode.
-In the case of on-start, <var>duration</var> defines the duration starting from <var>ST</var> in which the DASH player shall dispatch the event exactly once.
+In the case of on-start, <var>duration</var> defines the duration starting from <var>ST</var> in which DASH Player shall disp atch the event exactly once.
 In the nromal playback, the player dispatches the event at <var>ST</var>.
-However if the DASH player for instance seek to a moment after <var>ST </var> and during the above duration, then it must dispatch the event immidiately.
+However if DASH Player for instance seek to a moment after <var>ST </var> and during the above duration, then it must dispatch the event immidiately.
 In the case of on-receive, <var>duration</var> is a property of event instance and is defined by the <var>scheme_id</var> owner.

 ## The Dispatch Processing Model ## {#dispatch-processing}